Nov, 01, 2008

 artwork.

-show’s presentation, Heinrich Klüver’s ideas about Form Constants in
+Heinrich Klüver’s ideas about Form Constants in particular.
+At the risk

-particular.
-At the risk of trying to say too much in a limited space, I
+of trying to say too much in a limited space, I will nonetheless offer a

-will nonetheless offer a few thoughts on the historical ideas that were
+few thoughts on the historical ideas that were brought into the show.

-these patterns 'form constants' and categorized four types: lattices
+patterns 'form constants' and categorized four types: lattices

 (including honeycombs, checkerboards, and triangles), cobwebs, tunnels,

-of the mind” and is common to synesthesia, illusions, hallucinations,
+the mind” and is common to synesthesia, illusions, hallucinations,

 migraine auras, ordinary perceptions, and can be seen in primitive art.